TacSat-2: Satellite bus

 The satellite bus was built by MicroSat Systems Inc. (MSI) of Littleton, Colorado.
 The core avionics of the spacecraft including command and data handling, electrical power switching and distribution, and subsystem and payload interfaces was handled by an Integrated Avionics Unit (IAU) developed by Broad Reach Engineering.
 The spacecraft flight software consisted of the low level drivers, and bus manager functionality provided by Broad Reach Engineering, ADCS Software by ASI, and a number of higher level applications by third parties, most notably the Autonomous Tasking Experiment (ATE) by Interface & Control Systems.

 Camera / telescope

 The developers originally asked for bids from contractors for a camera.
 These were priced at around US$10 million.
-The team then bought a high-end observatory telescope costing around US$20,000 and added a camera sensor (US$2 million), delivering a sensor capable of 1m ground resolution.
+The team then bought a high-end observatory telescope costing around US$20,000 and then spent about $2 million to design and build a camera sensor, delivering a sensor capable of 1m ground resolution.

 The telescope had 50 cm aperture and was from RC Optical Systems.